bhupen98/linkedLists/README.md

 # Doubly Linked Lists
 ## Push Pseudocode
   * Create a new node with the value passed to the function
   *   if the head property is null set the head and tail to be the newly created node
   * otherwise, set the next property on the tail to be that node
   * set the previous property on the newly created node to be  the tail
   * set the tail to be a  newly create node
   * increament the length by 1

+## Pop Pseudocode
+  * if there is no head or length is 0, return undefined
+  * store the current tail in a variable to return later
+  * if the length is 1, set the head and the tail to be null
+  * update the tail to be the previous Node
+  * set the new tail's next to null
+  * decrement the length
+  * print lists

+## Shifting Pseudocode
+  * if length is 0, return undefined
+  * store the current head property in a variable(we'll call it old head)
+  * if the length is one set the head to be null and also set the tail to be null
+  * update the head to be the next
+  * set the head's previous property to be null
+  * set the old head's next to null
+  * decrement the length by 1
+  * print lists